Department website: http://reedcollegeofmedia.wvu.edu/undergraduate/mds-minors

 - be able to analyze problems from multiple perspectives

-To declare a Multidisciplinary Studies major, students must have at least 29 earned college hours and a minimum of 2.5 overall GPA.
-If GPA is less than a 2.5 but a 2.0 or higher, students may be admitted after completing JRL 215 (space permitting) with a grade of C- or higher and an overall GPA of 2.0 or better.
+To declare a Multidisciplinary Studies major, students must have at least 29 earned college hours and a minimum of 2.0 overall GPA.

 NOTE: Some major requirements will fulfill specific GEF requirements.
 Please see the curriculum requirements listed below for details on which GEFs you will need to select.